OuFinx/helm-charts/charts/github-runners/README.md

 ## What need to change

-1. Set list of repositories
+1. You can set both the list of repositories and organization name

 ```
 repositories: ["oufinx/repo1", "oufinx/repo2"]
+organization: "oufinx"
 ```

 2. Set label that will be added for runner